chenggong03/Cruda/README.md

 6. etc.

 I try comment extensively for readability and maintainability.
 I also try to reuse the code and cleanup the coding as I write.
 One important reason I used Java Reflection is to use this project for anything CRUB-operational.
-It will also be great to practice my skills with Java webapp again using Spring, Struct, and Hibernate, or some other similar frameworks.
+It's a shame that I didn't have a chance to practice my skills with Java webapp again using Spring, Struct, and Hibernate, or some other similar frameworks.
 Java webapp along with JSP pages are still powerful, and they contain a lot of great designing concepts for us programmers to learn.
+Therefore, the webapp is in my future plan as well.